Dead Man's Letters: Plot

 In a flashback, Larsen makes his way to the central bunker in an effort to find Eric shortly after the outbreak of the war.
 After sneaking into a medical facility, he enters the children's ward, where he is aghast to find all the children sick, traumatized, horribly injured, and screaming in agony.

 In the present, Larsen is in the museum basement with the other survivors.
 A museum employee ruminates that human history has ended and that mankind itself was doomed from the start.
 The employee then lies down in a nearby grave and shoots himself dead as the others watch passively and his adult son slips into madness.
 Later, while salvaging books from a flooded library, Larsen talks with a man who responds to his hopefulness by saying that their situation is the fulfillment of biblical prophecy.

 Larsen visits the orphanage, where he learns that the children will not be permitted to enter the central bunker.
 The caretaker and the remaining museum employees evacuate while Larsen decides to remain behind to look after the children alone.
 On Christmas Day, Larsen creates a makeshift Christmas tree out of sticks and candles while the children, who have begun to trust him, design Christmas ornaments with which to decorate it.
 In his final letter to Eric, Larsen writes that he has finally found purpose in life, and he implores his son not to leave him alone in the world.

 The final scene is narrated by one of the children, who explains that Larsen died some time later.
 Convinced even on his deathbed that human life exists elsewhere, he told the children to leave the museum and seek other survivors while they still have the strength.
-The film ends with the children--now revealed to be seven in number--wandering through the apocalyptic landscape together, their fates unknown.
+The film ends with the children--now revealed to be eight in number--wandering through the apocalyptic landscape together, their fates unknown.